 Your kitchen is the one place where you want to be really careful about trendy choices.
-The last thing you want is a kitchen that’s out of sync in just a few years simply because you followed a trend.
-Instead, look at the trends in terms of the value they bring to your life and your home.
+The last thing you want is a kitchen that’s out of sync in just a few years simply because you followed a kitchen trend.

-Here are nine trends that are popular now, but have staying power because they address lifestyle needs, convenience, and savings — ensuring you’ll enjoy your kitchen for many years.
+Here are eight trends that are popular now, but have staying power because they address lifestyle needs, convenience, and savings — ensuring you’ll enjoy your kitchen for many years.

 White appliances are so much easier to keep clean than stainless, which smudges if you as much as look at it.
-Plus, the new icy look is simple, cool, and able to blend into transitional and contemporary styles.
+Plus, a white look is always on trend because it’s able to blend into any style.

 And since stainless has filtered down to the masses, it no longer has that expensive and exclusive cache it once had.
 But white will always have staying power.

 Related: Why White Kitchens Stand the Test of Time